What Your Anxiety Isn’t Telling You: Why Sedation Dentistry Might Be the Solution

 • Anyone with a strong gag reflex

-• Patients who have jaw joint troubles and cannot open their mouth for extended periods
+• Patients who have jaw joint troubles and cannot open their mouths for extended periods

 • Anyone who is afraid of needles in the mouth